walmartlabs/thorax/docs/includes/docs.md

 OLD DOCS

-## Templates
-Every View should have a *name* attribute, which should be the path to the view without the filename extension for example *checkout/shipping-options*.
-By default each view will render a corresponding template of the same name.
-Each rendered template will have a context with:

-- model *attributes* if a model was set with *setModel*
-- view *attributes* hash or return value from *attributes* function, if no model is present
-- attributes passed to the view constructor
-- cid attribute (unique id for each rendered template)
-- view partials registered with the *partials* hash or *partial* method

-Calling *setCollection* on a view will bind events on collection *add*, *remove* and *reset*, updating the *_collectionElement* as appropriate. *_collectionElement* defaults to ".collection".
-A view with a collection requires the following templates:

-- **name.handlebars**
-- **name-item.handlebars** - must have exactly one outer element
-- **name-empty.handlebars**

 An *itemAttributes* method can be specified which recieves each model in the collection and must return the attributes which will be passed to *name-item.handlebars*.
 A simple implementation might look like: